ST editor tells Lee Kuan Yew’s daughter to be happy that “we don’t spit on your dad’s grave”

 At a recent dialogue, a university student questioned Lee Hsien Loong “will I still have a future in Singapore?
 Will we still have good jobs?
 Why did the Singapore economy suddenly turned for the worst?”

 This has to do with China’s One-Belt One-Road policy and Malaysia is a key player in this policy.
-In recent years, China has been heavily investing in neighbouring state Johor Bahru’s infrastructures – seaport, airport and even now the railway system.
+In recent years, China has been heavily investing in neighboring state Johor Bahru’s infrastructures – seaport, airport and even now the railway system.

 China even adopted the Shenzhen-strategy, by uplifting the infrastructure of Johor Bahru to compete with Singapore.
 Here is the question: Why did China painstakingly plan to act against Singapore?